pdenno/ModelingOntology/README.md

 # ModelingOntology

 An OWL ontology to support analytical investigations of manufacturing processes.

-The ontology imports QUDT, dtypes, vaem, and (at least temporarily), a statistics ontology.
-We maintain our own copies of these due to problems we encountered in the linkedmodel.org versions of these.
-Note that we are using the 1.1 version of QUDT, so this problem needs to be revisited.
-(V2 was released 2016-09-18).
+The ontology is composed of three files:
+ * [modeling.ttl](https://github.com/usnistgov/ModelingOntology/blob/master/modeling.ttl) defines the upper-level ontology.
+ * [machining.ttl](https://github.com/usnistgov/ModelingOntology/blob/master/machining.ttl) defines modeling of machining processes.
+ * [operations.ttl](https://github.com/usnistgov/ModelingOntology/blob/master/operations.ttl) defines modeling of production systems (operations research focus).

+The ontology imports QUDT, which imports dtypes, vaem.
+Notice that we currently supply files defining these.
+None of these were modified from what is available at [qudt.org](http://www.qudt.org/release2/qudt-catalog.html).
+However, in the past (old version of QUDT), we experienced problems loading these models into Protege, so we kept our own modified versions.
+The hope is that these new versions won't need to be touched and won't be in our repository much longer.